Roofing dumpster rental in Fall River

 Asphalt Shingle Weight and Tonnage Planning

-The three-tab asphalt shingle averages around 250 pounds per square; architectural laminate runs closer to 400.
-A 25-square tear-off lands between three and five tons before underlayment, so even a 10-yard dumpster needs careful routing.
-How does that translate to a hooklift truck’s weight limit?
-The container’s lower side walls keep the load inside the haul-out cap on a single pickup.
+Roofers route shingles by weight; three-tab averages 250 pounds per square, architectural laminate runs closer to 400.
+A 25-square tear-off lands between three and five tons before underlayment, which is why the hooklift truck’s weight limit matters.
+How does that translate to a 10-yard dumpster?
+It caps the load so one hooklift run stays legal and safe on the road.

 Driveway Placement for Roofing Crew Workflow